puolival/multipy/README.md

 Download the <a href="https://github.com/puolival/multipy/archive/master.zip">
 program code</a>, install <a href="https://jupyter.org/">Jupyter</a> and do our interactive exercises!
-You can use the supplied data or use own.
+You can use the supplied data or your own.
 A preview of the first exercise is available
 <a href="https://github.com/puolival/multipy/blob/master/exercise1.ipynb">here</a>.